Wide Shoulders Corrections – Modifying the Slope

 5. Draw a second line from the LPS to the midway area of the first line.

-7. Slash the main line and open it; the same amount you’ve taped.
+7. Slash the main line and close it; the same amount you’ve taped.

 9. Don’t forget to do the same correction to the back bodice piece.